All Solutions

 The Challenge

 Pure copper’s exceptional electrical and thermal conductivity makes it essential for electrical components, heat exchangers, and electromagnetic applications.
-However, additive manufacturing of copper presents significant challenges: achieving full density without residual porosity, maintaining high purity during processing, and verifying that printed parts actually deliver the conductivity promised by the material.
+Additive manufacturing of copper must solve three problems at once: achieving full density without residual porosity, maintaining high purity during processing, and verifying that printed parts deliver the conductivity the material promises.
 Traditional destructive testing consumes valuable prototypes and slows the iterative optimization that AM process development demands.

 The Solution